chawannua/kmitl-ds-solutions-2026/Quiz1_Masterclass_Guide.md

 1. Operand: Output directly.
 2. `(` : Push to stack.
 3. `)` : Pop to output until `(` is encountered.
-4. Operator: Pop to output all operators with **greater or equal** precedence (if left-associative), then push the new operator.
+4. Operator: Pop to output all operators with **greater or equal** precedence (if left-associative).
+For right-associative operators like `^`, pop operators with strictly **greater** precedence.
+Then push the new operator.

 ### Postfix Evaluation Algorithm
 1. Read from left to right.